tlevine/www.thomaslevine.com/content/!/interactive-technology-data-to-world/index.md

 I convert data into real things while still conveying the complex relationships within the data.

-This theme underlies much of [csv soundsystem](http://csvsoundsystem.com)'s work.
-Most of us in CSV work in journalism, so it makes sense that we're always thinking about how to make data into stories that are accessible to ordinary people.

 ### Music videos
 We're most known for our music videos.